Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Introduction

 \section{Introduction}

-Diffusion models have quickly become the state-of-the-art in generation tasks across many varied modalities from images \citep{rombach2022high} and video \citep{blattmann2023align} to protein generation~\citep{skreta2024superposition} and biometrics~\citep{blasingame2024leveraging}.
-The sampling process of diffusion models is done through numerically solving an It\^o \textit{stochastic differential equation} (SDE) or related \textit{ordinary differential equation} (ODE) which describes the evolution of a sample drawn for some prior noise distribution to the data distribution.
-Inversion of the sampling procedure, \ie, constructing a bijective map from the data distribution back to the prior distribution, is invaluable for many downstream applications.
+Deep generative models based on \textit{neural differential equations} \citep{kidger_thesis} have quickly become the state-of-the-art in generation tasks across many varied modalities from image generation \citep{rombach2022high}, protein generation \citep{skreta2024superposition}, Boltzmann sampling \citep{rehman2026falcon}, and biometrics \citep{blasingame2024leveraging}.
+These models use the language of a neural It\^o \textit{stochastic differential equation} (SDE) \citep{kidger2021efficient} or neural \textit{ordinary differential equation} (ODE) \citep{chen2018neural}---sometimes referred to as a \textit{continuous normalizing flow} (CNF)---to describe the (stochastic) mapping from a prior source distribution to the target data distribution.
+This can be achieved through a variety of numerical schemes \citep{lu2022dpmsolver,zhang2023gddim,zhangfast,gonzalez2024seeds} which integrate from the source to the target distribution.
+The \textit{exact} inversion of this numerical method, \ie, going from the target distribution back to the source distribution, is invaluable in several key applications where precision is concerned. \Eg, gradient descent through these models \citep{ben-hamu2024dflow,blasingame2024adjointdeis,mccallum2024efficient} for training, fine-tuning, and differentiable rewards; image editing \citep{wallace2023edict,wang2024belm}; and calculating accurate likelihoods of the generative models, enabling sampling from Boltzmann distributions \citep{rehman2026falcon}.

-While the true (stochastic) flow maps of diffusion models do provide such a bijection, in practice we need to solve such models numerically, thereby incurring truncation errors breaking the bijection.
-Thus to obtain the \textit{exact inversion} of a diffusion model we are looking for a scheme which is algebraically reversible. \Ie, we would like a numerical scheme which enables us to move between the data and prior distribution without any reconstruction errors.
-Recently, several works have explored solving this problem for the probability flow ODE, namely, EDICT \citep{wallace2023edict}, BDIA \citep{zhang2023bdia}, and BELM \citep{wang2024belm}.

-However, designing such inversion methods is very tricky, as such solvers are plagued by issues of low order of convergence, lack of stability, amongst other undesirable properties; moreover, it is even more difficult to construct such schemes for SDEs.
-To the best of our knowledge there does not currently exist a scheme for exact inversion for diffusion SDEs \textit{without} storing the entire trajectory of the Brownian motion in memory \textit{\`a la} \citet{wu2022cyclediffusion} which is trivially reversible, but not the type of reversibility we are interested with.
+Whilst useful, designing such inversion methods is very tricky, as such solvers are plagued by issues of low order of convergence, lack of stability, amongst other undesirable properties; moreover, it is \textit{even} more difficult to construct such schemes for SDEs.
+Recent work has developed exact inversion methods specifically for diffusion models \citep{wallace2023edict,zhang2023bdia,wang2024belm}.
+Unfortunately, these schemes suffer from poor numerical stability which can hamper their real-world utility, particularly in contexts like editing of real samples.
+Moreover, the previous approaches do not support the often useful SDE formulation of diffusion models.
+Prior work \citep{nie2024blessing,wu2022cyclediffusion} has attempted to tackle SDEs, but these methods resort to storing the entire process in memory, which is only a trivial notion of reversibility.